bachlab/M-BIDS/_sources/physio_definitions/respiration.rst.txt

 `BIDS v1.10.0 <https://bids-specification.readthedocs.io/en/stable/modality-specific-files/physiological-recordings.html>`_,
 we propose the following **additional requirements** for respiratory data.

 Modality specific data SHOULD be split into modality specific files carrying the modality-label.
-Modality label for skin conductance is ``resp`` and resp specific data files would be organized as follows
+Modality label for respiration data is ``resp`` and resp specific data files would be organized as follows

 .. code-block:: text